jrmylee/Cochlea/README.md

-# remy - Data Pipeline for Audio Transformations
+# PFC - Data Pipeline for Audio Transformations

 Intended as a one stop shop for audio transformations and output to local disk.